bitcoin-dot-org/Bitcoin.org/_posts/2019-09-26-recognizing-efforts-contributors-to-translation-team.md

 Hinterreiter and Koichi Hendrawan, who help manage and organize the translation project, as well as the teams.

+A special thanks is also owed to Transifex, for providing us with special access to their platform.

 ## About bitcoin.org

 Bitcoin.org was originally registered and owned by Satoshi Nakamoto and Martti